statonlab/dibbs/README.md

       * Tool: mpileup -> samtools -> need to investigate last step - can we use vcftools or custom script to filter results
       * Output: filtered vcf
       * Downstream possible feature: deal with ploidy, SNPEff to determine impact of variation
 * Gene co-expression network construction.
-July 1, 2016
+July 1, 2016 (Talk to Miriam about this one)
+      * Input: bam file (either all in 1 file w/ RG or each lib in different file)
+      * Tool: htseq -> WGCNA
+      * Output: network file?
 * MiRNA analysis.
-August 1, 2016
+August 1, 2016  (Talk to Thomas about this one)
+      * Input: raw reads in fastq format
+      * Input: MIRBase gff3 for organism (if available)
+      * Tool: trimmomatic (stringent length filter and adapter) -> compare to MIRBase ->  determine known/unknown miRNA loci
+      * Output: raw counts of known miRNAs by library
+      * Downstream possible feature: map to reference and discover novel elements, normalize counts

 ### DNA
 * DNASeq Re-sequencing alignment.
 September 1, 2016